timriley/my-site/README.md

 - [ ] Add support for working with rom-rb `db/migration/` files, for more complex database schemas
 - [ ] Extract the shareable logic into a gem (TODO: work out how best to do this for dry-system)
 - [ ] Write some stanadalone example sites

+## License

+All code is MIT licensed.
+All site content (in `source/`) is copyright Tim Riley, all rights reserved.